Stormix/TheVault/Untitled 1.md

 Than you click on `Y` to save or `N` to discard the file
 ![[Pasted image 20220329190315.png]]
 And than press `Enter`.

+# Git

+## To start a new git repository aka a new project

+git init

+To make a commit you need to do:

+`git add (filename)` or `git add .` git commit -m ""